ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 Enable rainbow colors in the file explorer, for the top level folder

+#### Rainbow lists markers

+Enable rainbow colors for lists markers.
+The coloring effects are different in livre preview (each line has a new color) and preview mode (the color changes only on the first depth items).

+#### Rainbow text brightness/saturation

+Adjust the brightness and the saturation of the rainbow colored text.
+Doesn't affect ordered lists number markers in preview mode.

 ## App background image

 Add a background image for the whole app.